softcon17/getting-started/session-activity/STEP 2 - Get your code.md

 ```
 http://localhost:3000/api/v1/booking
 ```
-What you will see displayed is the JSON [(more about JSON REST)](https://www.infoworld.com/article/3204125/apis/the-rules-for-rest-how-to-be-restful-in-httpjson-apis.html) object that returned containing a list of all out machines:
+What you will see displayed is the JSON [(more about JSON REST)](https://www.infoworld.com/article/3204125/apis/the-rules-for-rest-how-to-be-restful-in-httpjson-apis.html) object that returned containing a list of all our machines or bookings:

 ```
 [{},{},{},{},{},{},{},{},{},{},{},{},{},{},{},{}]